simplex-chat/simplex-chat/edge-messaging.md

   - both "public" keys are provided to the server by the connection recepient when the connection is established.
   - the "public" keys known to the server and used to authenticate requests from the participants are unrelated to the keys used to encrypt and decrypt the messages - the latter keys are also unique per each connection but they are only known to participants, not to the servers.
   - messaging graph can be asymmetric: Bob's ability to send messages to Alice does not automatically lead to the Alice's ability to send messages to Bob.
-  - connections are identified by the "connection URI" - server URI and connection ID (`CID`).
+  - connections are identified by the "connection URI" - server URI and connection ID (`ID`).

 [1]: https://en.wikipedia.org/wiki/Man-in-the-middle_attack